Fra Angelico: Background

-Fra Angelico was working at a time when the style of painting was in a state of change.
-This process of change had begun a hundred years previous with the works of Giotto and several of his contemporaries, notably Giusto de' Menabuoi, both of whom had created their major works in Padua, although Giotto was trained in Florence by the great Gothic artist, Cimabue, and painted a fresco cycle of St Francis in the Bardi Chapel in the Basilica di Santa Croce.
-Giotto had many enthusiastic followers, who imitated his style in fresco, some of them, notably the Lorenzetti, achieving great success.
+Fra Angelico was working at a time when the style of painting was in a state of flux.
+This transformation had begun a century earlier with the works of Giotto and several of his contemporaries, notably Giusto de' Menabuoi.
+Both had created their major works in Padua, though Giotto had been trained in Florence by the great Gothic artist, Cimabue.
+He had painted a fresco cycle of St Francis in the Bardi Chapel in the Basilica di Santa Croce.
+Giotto had many enthusiastic followers, imitating his style in fresco.
+Some of them, notably the Lorenzetti, achieved great success.